lineality/Online_Voting_Using_One_Time_Pads/README.md

 book: Working in PUblic by Nadia Eghbal, making and maintaining open source software

+## better defining roles in projects
+- what do different kinds of participants 'look' like?

 ## tasks, processes, and system-abilities: five problem-space trees and system-state options; what does a decision coordination system need to be able to do, in terms of precise definitions of specific granular operations in a ~5x-tree+state context?
 - how does this relate to the question of the 'intelligence' of a system?